 The Special Revenue Fund has had a deficit fund balance for most of it historical (from the latter half of the 1990's) existence.
-The deficit fund balance is \$53,264 as of June 30, 2022.
-The revenues for a number of the projects within the fund exceeded expenditures by a net of \$133,705 during the year then ended.
-This amount decreased the deficit beginning fund balance of \$186,969.
+The beginning deficit fund balance was \$53,264 as of July 1, 2022; however, the revenues for several of the projects within the fund exceeded expenditures by a net of \$88,055 during the year then ended.
+The historical deficit fund balance has now reached a positive balance of \$34,791.